Washington, D.C. Field Trip Guide

 There’s plenty of history to learn about in Washington, D.C., especially with so many great educational field trip ideas and iconic locations to visit.

-Our nation’s capital is a premier field trip destination and populated with cultural institutions, government centers and world-class universities that will appeal to school groups of all interests.
-The city and surrounding area are home to engaging museums (most of them free) and memorials that honor America’s past and encourage students to create a brighter future, making D.C. one of the best places in the country for field trip ideas.
+Washington, D.C., our nation’s capital, is a premier field trip destination populated with cultural institutions, government centers and world-class universities.
+Engaging museums (most of them free) and memorials that honor America’s past encourage students to create a brighter future.
+Washington, D.C., is a mecca of prodigious exhibitions providing phenomenal educational tours of significant historical sites, museums and cultural attractions.

 Washington D.C.
 Field Trip Ideas for History & Heritage